Canadian wildfires prompt new evacuations, alarm over air quality

-OTTAWA, June 7 (Reuters) - Firefighters battled hundreds of blazing forest fires on Wednesday as Canada's worst-ever early season wildfires prompted more evacuations and a blanket of smoky air triggered health alarms in U.S. cities.
+OTTAWA, June 7 (Reuters) - Firefighters battled hundreds of forest blazes on Wednesday as Canada's worst-ever early season wildfires prompted the evacuation of thousands and a blanket of smoky air wafting over U.S. cities.

-An unusually early and intense start to wildfire season has set Canada on track for its worst-ever year of fire destruction as warm and dry conditions are expected to persist for months.

-Canadian Prime Minister Justin Trudeau is due to provide an update on the wildfires at 12:30 p.m. in Ottawa (1600 GMT), according to his itinerary for Wednesday.

-There are blazes in nearly all of Canada's provinces and territories, with Quebec among the worst affected.
-The eastern province, Canada's second-most populous, has so far had four times the 10-year average of wildfires, with some 149 active fires as of Wednesday.
+There are fires in nearly all of Canada's provinces and territories, with the eastern province of Quebec among the worst affected.
+The province, Canada's second-most populous, has suffered four times its 10-year average of wildfires so far this year.

-Residents of Chibougamau and Ouje-Bougoumou towns in northern Quebec received evacuation orders Tuesday night, becoming the latest group of people in the province to evacuate homes after thousands were forced out last week.
+"Right now, with the manpower we have, we can fight about 40 fires at the same time.
+But we have 150 fires so we have to make sure that we focus where the problems are the more urgent," Quebec premier Francois Legault told reporters.

+About 520 firefighters were battling the blazes with another 150 due to join soon from the army, Legault said.
+He said he hoped 500 more would arrive in the next few days from the neighboring province of New Brunswick as well as France, the United States, Portugal, Spain, and Mexico.

+Around 11,400 people have been evacuated so far from remote parts of northern Quebec and another 4,000 will be evacuated soon, Legault said.
+With not enough rain in the forecast for Quebec until next week, people should not expect to return home in the next few days, he added.

-In neighboring Ontario province, Canada's most populous, deteriorating air quality has been forecast this week in cities including Ottawa and Toronto due to smoke plumes from forest fires in Quebec.
+In neighboring Ontario province, Canada's most populous, deteriorating air quality has been forecast this week in cities including Ottawa and Toronto due to smoke plumes.

-South of the border, more than a dozen U.S. states were under air-quality alerts on Wednesday as smoke from hundreds of wildfires burning in eastern Canada wafted south, casting a dull gray pallor over the skyline of New York and other big cities.

-Wildfires are common in Canada's western provinces, but this year flames have mushroomed rapidly in the country's east, forcing home evacuations and the federal government to send in the military.
+Wildfires are common in Canada's western provinces, but this year flames have mushroomed rapidly in the country's east.

 About 3.3 million hectares have already burned - some 13 times the 10-year average - and more than 120,000 people have been at least temporarily forced out of their homes.